The NBA awaits a new champion, and the path is wide open - WTMJ

 But it will certainly be different.

 This is only the third time in NBA history that the finalists from one season — in this case, the Los Angeles Lakers and Miami Heat — were not among the last eight teams standing in the playoffs the following season.
-At least five, and perhaps six if the Clippers don’t rally, of the final eight teams in last season’s restart bubble are done for this season.
+So far, five of the final eight teams in last season’s restart bubble are done for this season; that number will go to six if the Clippers lose Sunday.

 Of last year’s final four in the NBA, only Denver is back in the final eight this season.